AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/05_Explore_OpenAI_models/README.md

 ![Azure OpenAI Keys and Endpoint pane in the Azure Portal](media/2024-01-09-13-53-51.png)

+## Lab: Explore and use Azure OpenAI models from code

+This labs demonstrates using an Azure OpenAI model to obtain a completion response using Python.

+>**Note**: It is highly recommended to use a [virtual environment](https://python.land/virtual-environments/virtualenv) for all labs.

-Please visit the lab repository to complete this lab.
+Visit the lab repository to complete [this lab](https://github.com/solliancenet/cosmos-db-openai-python-dev-guide-labs/blob/main/lab_0_explore_and_use_models.ipynb).